Choose your language:

 An omnichannel strategy integrates in-store, online and mobile points-of-sale, while delivering a consistent shopping experience for customers.
 Retail channels that work together are better able to manage inventory across the multiple platforms, maximizing efficiency and reducing costs.
 Retailers can be more competitive within their industry by implementing an effective omnichannel strategy that ultimately benefits both the customer population and the organization itself.

 As a department store retailer, the client’s point-of-sale (POS) system included the traditional in-store cash register.
 Although mobile and tablet purchase channels are also available and pervasive technologies in the retail marketplace, the retailer continued to explore options to better meet the demand of its customers.
 Customers would have greater flexibility in browsing and shopping, while the client would gain more control over shipping costs and would have more room to drive sales margins.
 In an effort to listen to the voice of the customer and keep pace with the retail industry, the client sought to expand and develop its omnichannel retail strategy.

 As first priority in this initiative, the client needed to transition development support of its legacy POS to a vendor with development capabilities to allow its employees to support ongoing efforts around the client’s next generation omnichannel strategy.
 To address this, the client commissioned TEKsystems to rewrite a portion of its legacy C++ language to a .NET framework.
-We began to perform this rewrite with a team working in our Montreal Solution Centre (MSC).
-The TEKsystems MSC team was extremely successful with the assigned rewrite.
+We began to perform this rewrite with a team working in our Montreal Innovation Centre (MIC).
+The TEKsystems MIC team was extremely successful with the assigned rewrite.